b-morgan/CleanEnshrouded/README.md

 # CleanEnshrouded
 Clean the Saved Games Enshrouded directory by assuring the base world files are the most recent and removing all the other world files.

-A Python3 installation is needed if you wish to use the .py file.
-Alternatively, an executable file is provided in the dist directory.
+This is a Python3 program and a Python3 installation is needed if you wish to use the .py file.

-It is recommended to run the program from a command window.
-The program processes files in the current directory.
-It is recommended to make a backup first.
+An executable file is provided so a Python3 installation is not needed.

+# Command line options
 ```
 usage: clean_enshrouded.exe [-h] [-b] [-p] [-c] [-w WAIT] [-d DIRECTORY]